Ismael-San/GreEnergy-Supply_Automate_Report/README.md

 These certificates cover a huge selection of interventions and applications.
 GreEnergy-Supply is focusing on BAR SE-104: "Balancing Heating System" a process that guarantees a balanced distribution of heat across different appartment.

 To achieve this, the energy-product section has engaged our expertise as data analysts to leverage data collected from each site that is eligible for BAR SE-104 certificate delivery.
-The mission aims to generate Python code that will automatically create a report for each site based on the elements required to obtain the Energy Savings Certificate.
+The mission aims to generate Python code that will automatically create a report for each site based on the elements required to facilitate and increase the obtention of Energy Savings Certificate and ultimately meet the energy savings fixed by the government.

-accelerate transition and accomplish objectives dressed by the government in terms of TWhcumac

 ## Business Case Request from Head of Operations